Phoenix Union High School District

 The Phoenix Union High School District is a high school-only school district in Phoenix, Arizona, United States.
-It is one of five high school-only districts in the Phoenix area.
+It is one of five high school-only districts in the metro Phoenix area.

 Overview

-The school district serves students within a 220 sqmi area of Phoenix, and 27,761 students are enrolled within its 20 schools.
-Its boundaries are largely coextensive with what was the city of Phoenix prior to the 1960s.
+Phoenix Union High School District (PXU) is one of the largest and most progressive high school districts in the United States.
+The school district serves students within a 220 sqmi area of metro Phoenix, and enrollment is approximately 27,000 students enrolled within its 23 schools.
+Its boundaries are largely coextensive with the city of Phoenix prior to the 1960s.
+As of 2020, the district covers much of Phoenix and portions of Glendale, Paradise Valley, and Scottsdale.

-The school is a minority-majority district, with 81.7% of its students being identified as "Hispanics", and 52.4% of its students speaking Spanish at home.
+The district has a population including 81.7% of its students being identified as "Hispanics", and 52.4% of its students speaking Spanish at home.
 In all, 71 languages have been identified as primary home languages.

-The district employs 2,777 people, with 1,617 of them being teachers.
+The district employs approximately 3,000 staff, with 1,617 of them being teachers.

 The school district has no elementary or middle schools, and as such, it has identified 13 elementary school districts as its Partner Elementary Districts, with students who enroll with those districts being fed into PUHSD's high schools.

 History

 The school district's roots lie with the opening of Phoenix Union High School in 1895.
-In that same year, Arizona's Territorial Legislature passed a law that allowed districts with at least 2,000 residents to form high schools.
+In that same year, Arizona's Territorial Legislature passed a law that allowed districts with at least 2,000 residents to form a high school.

 Phoenix Union High School first opened with four classrooms and 90 students, on the second floor of an elementary school building, but eventually moved into its final location, near 7th Street and Van Buren.
 The school campus was a former mansion, and was chosen at the time because it was located in a residential area, bordered in part by two arterial streets.
 PUHS also affected later developmental patterns in the area.